aprbw/traffic_prediction/README.md

 ## Paper

-The papers are sorted alphabetically.
+The papers are sorted alphabetically based on model name.
 The citations are based on Google scholar citation on 2020 09 07.